Mustafa-Kum/CrawRunner/README.md

 - Gameplay Updates
   - Now you are invincible when you knocked for a 2 second.
   - Pause Game UI updated.
 Now you can enter shop while playing the game.

+ ## CrawRunner Mark - 1.3 Update Notes

+- Bug Fixes
+  - The mute key was not saved when exiting the game and entering it.
+Bug fixed.

+- Gameplay Updates
+  - Loading Screen added.